Kingdom of Marwar: Rao Jodha

 After Ranmal's assassination, Mewar and Marwar's relations had gotten bitter and Ranmal's son Rao Jodha escaped Mewar and reached its borders.
 From there he started building his own power.
 He recollected allies and defeated his enemies one by one and consolidated power and by 1453, he was able to regain Mandore.
 To end this enmity, Kumbha and Jodha reached settlements and matrimonial alliance was established by marrying Jodha's daughter Shringar Devi to Kumbha's son Raimal in 1459.
 It was after this that Marwar was able to become a prosperous kingdom under the rule of Rao Jodha.
 Out of the 15 rulers that preceded Jodha, nine died on the battlefield, six of them against foreign armies.
 Jodha's son himself died after a battle in which he saved 140 women from Afghan raiders.

 After restoring peace, Jodha constructed a new capital fort on a hilltop 6 miles south of Mandore named Mehrangarh.
 The city came to be known by his name.
 Thus the city of Jodhpur was settled.
 Soon, he expanded his territory greatly.
 One of his sons, Bika captured Janglu which he named Bikaner after himself and became its Rao.

 He died in 1489 and was succeeded by his son Rao Satal who died in 1492 who was succeeded by Jodha's second son, Rao Suja.
 Suja's younger brother Bika laid siege to Jodhpur, demanding a separate kingdom in Bikaner, and in the ensuing negotiations, Bikaner was given to Bika as his independent kingdom.
 Suja outlived his eldest son Bagha and died in 1515 and was succeeded by his grandson Rao Ganga in 1515.

 During the rule of Jodha's sons, many chiefs asserted their independence.
 This led to formations of factions which favored different candidates for succession.
 When Rao Ganga ascended to the throne, this factionalism led to a civil war like situation because the succession was disputed by another candidate called Biram Deo.
 Soon after Ganga's accession, Biram was expelled from Jodhpur.
 To avenge this, Biram started looting Jodhpur.
 Eventually, with the help of his son Maldeo, Ganga was able to defeat Biram.

 Maldeo Rathore

-Seeing Rana Sanga's success, Ganga decided to align Marwar with Mewar and assisted Sanga in war against Sultan of Gujarat in 1517, his siege of Bayana in 1527 and the Battle of Khanwa in 1527 against Babur.
+Seeing Rana Sanga's success, Ganga decided to align Marwar with Mewar and assisted Sanga in war against Sultan of Gujarat in 1517, and Battle of Bayana in 1527 and the Battle of Khanwa in 1527 against Babur.
 His son Maldeo Rathore participated in the battle and later escorted an unconscious Rana Sanga from the battleground after defeat.
 After Sanga's death, Maldeo wanted to fill the vacuum of power in Rajputana and felt that his regnant father couldn't fill it.
 Ganga mysteriously died in 1531 after falling from his balcony.
 This fall could've been an accident but is believed that was an assassination by Maldeo.